piotrgronwald/project_PAC-MAN/README.md

 * Make the whole project look nice

 ## About Me
-I'm Junior Python Developer, I want to grow into Senior Python Developer in the future.
 ### Possibility of contact:
 E-mail adress: gronwaldpiotrek@gmail.com
 LinkedIn profile: https://www.linkedin.com/in/piotr-gronwald/